AC approval & installation

-Students who are twenty-one (21) years of age or older are permitted to possess and consume single-serving alcoholic beverages in the privacy of their residence hall rooms/suites.
-Open containers of alcohol are not permitted in common areas or outside on College property even if the individual is of-age.
+Students who are twenty-one (21) years of age or older are permitted to possess and consume single-serving alcoholic beverages in the privacy of their residence hall rooms (and suite/apartment common areas, if all occupants are over 21).
+Regardless of age, open containers of alcohol are not permitted in building lounges or other common areas or outside on College property unless advance permission is granted through the Events with Alcohol policy (Student Handbook).
 Lafayette College supports all laws of the Commonwealth of Pennsylvania.
-Students who violate these laws are also subject to citation by campus or Easton police officers in addition to College sanction.
+Students who violate these laws are also subject to citation by campus or Easton police officers in addition to College sanctions.

+You are welcome to bring a bike to campus, please register it with the Public Safety office.
 Bicycles may only be stored in individual student rooms or on the outdoor bike racks provided at various locations around campus.
+Bicycles left in other locations are subject to removal and being discarded.

 Checkpoint tags and Keys

-Checkpoint tags and keys are issued to individual students which permit access to approved buildings and rooms.
+Your checkpoint tag (fob) and room key is issued specifically to you for access to approved buildings and your assigned room.
 For the safety and security of the campus community, these items must not be loaned out nor should access be granted to non-residents.
 Lost checkpoints or keys must be immediately reported to Office of Public Safety.
 A fee will be assessed for replacement of checkpoint tags and keys.

+All buildings have at least one kitchen or common cooking area.
+These spaces commonly include a sink, microwave, stove top, or stove/oven.
 For safety reasons, you must never leave cooking food unattended.
-Use of non-approved cooking appliances in your bedroom is prohibited.
-As a courtesy to other residents, you are expected to clean and remove all personal cooking items and discard waste.
+As a courtesy to other residents, when you finish preparing your food, you are expected to clean and remove all personal cooking items (dishes, pots, etc.) and discard waste.

 Damages to your Room

-You are responsible for any damages that occur to your room during occupancy of that room.
-If damages are accidental, you must pay repair costs.
-If damages are the result of vandalism, not only must you pay for repairs, but you may also face disciplinary action.
+You are responsible for any damages that occur to your room or furnishings.
+If damage is accidental, you must pay repair costs.
+If damages are the result of vandalism, in addition to the cost of repairs, you may also face disciplinary action.
+At move-in, you should complete the Room Verification Form to note the pre-existing condition of your room.

 Damages to Residence Hall Common Areas